“Jim Schwab has been pivotal in innovating and leading the integration of natural hazards into planning practice.”

 Teacher | Author | Public Speaker

-Never content to sit on the sidelines, Jim is also spending his time on some new book projects; teaching as an adjunct assistant professor in the University of Iowa School of Urban and Regional Planning; continuing his popular “Home of the Brave” blog; and public speaking [link to speaking engagements page].
+Never content to sit on the sidelines, Jim is also spending his time on some new book projects; teaching as an adjunct assistant professor in the University of Iowa School of Urban and Regional Planning; continuing his popular “Home of the Brave” blog; and public speaking.
 His first two planned books will explore the history and consequences of the 1993 and 2008 Midwest floods.
 Because Jim is also a trained, experienced journalist and well-published author, clients can expect highly effective, articulate written and spoken communication in addition to his technical expertise in planning.

 To contact Jim about potential consulting roles, click here.